Gilgel Gibe III Dam

-The Gilgel Gibe III Dam is a 250m high roller-compacted concrete dam with an associated hydroelectric power plant on the Omo River in Ethiopia.
-It is located about 62 km west of Sodo in the Southern Nations, Nationalities, and Peoples' Region.
-Once fully commissioned, it will be the third largest hydroelectric plant in Africa with a power output of about 1870 Megawatt (MW), thus more than doubling total installed capacity in Ethiopia from its 2007 level of 814 MW.
-The Gibe III dam is part of the Gibe cascade, a series of dams including the existing Gibe I dam (184 MW) and Gibe II power station (420 MW) as well as the planned Gibe IV (1472 MW) and Gibe V (560 MW) dams.
+The Gilgel Gibe III Dam is a 250 m high roller-compacted concrete dam with an associated hydroelectric power plant on the Omo River in Ethiopia.
+It is located about 62 km west of Sodo in the South Ethiopia Regional State.
+Once fully commissioned, it will be the third largest hydroelectric plant in Africa with a power output of about 1,870 Megawatt (MW), thus more than doubling Ethiopia's total installed capacity from its 2007 level of 814 MW.
+The Gibe III dam is part of the Gibe cascade, a series of dams including the existing Gibe I dam (184 MW) and Gibe II power station (420 MW) as well as the planned Gibe IV (1,472 MW) and Gibe V (560 MW) dams.
 The existing dams are owned and operated by the state-owned Ethiopian Electric Power, which is also the client for the Gibe III Dam.

-The US$1.8 billion project began in 2006 and began to generate electricity in October 2015.
-The remaining generators would be operational by 2016.
-The project has seen serious delays; in May 2012, full commissioning had been scheduled for June 2013.
+The US$1.8 billion project began in 2006, electricity generation started in October 2015.
+The remaining generators were operational by 2016.
+The project has experienced serious delays; in May 2012, full commissioning had been scheduled for June 2013.
 The dam was inaugurated by Prime Minister Hailemariam Desalegn on 17 December 2016.